 UK Tech: The Network Effect - Wired.

-You’ve done a handful of personal projects involving data.
-What is the inspiration behind the subjects you choose?
+You’ve done a handful of personal projects involving the visual representation of data.
+What is the decision making behind the subjects you choose?

 One of my favorite things about design is being able to take something complex and communicate it in a clear, engaging, and beautiful way.
 So when it comes to my personal projects, the starting point is usually something I find interesting, want to better understand, and present in a form that’s accessible and captivating.